Whether you’re looking for jazz theory, saxophone scales, piano chords or anything else, there’s a book out there to help you fine-tune the skill.

 The CD features a first-rate New York rhythm section: Mike LeDonne (piano), Peter Washington (double bass) and Kenny Washington (drums).

-The book is also available in Easy and Intermediate versions, and has been published for numerous other instruments.
+The book is also available in Easy and Intermediate versions, and has been published for numerous other jazz instruments.

 Technique of the Saxophone – Volume Two: Chord Studies by Joe Viola